HW 1 is made a range of Bit problems. The whole thing is due Wed Jan 20th at 11:55pm.

 LaIR helper hours (linked off course page) begin for the quarter on Mon night.

-Solve these problems using loops and logic like the lecture examples (not using Python features like for, range, int counting, break .. which have not covered yet.)
+Solve these problems using loops and logic like the lecture examples (not using Python features like for, range, int counting, break, and, or .. which we have not covered yet.)

 Work on your code using one case at a time.
 As a last step, select the "Run All" option in the menu and Run to check your code against all the cases.
 If successful, the output is "All Correct" at the top with the big checkmark, which means your code produces the correct output.
 You should also check your code over for clean style.
-The link to submit your code is at the bottom of tihs page.
+(We will explain separately how you submit your working code.)

 Now for some bigger problems made of several functions.
-For the Crazy Stanford problem, the function decomposition is provided.
+For the Big Red S problem, the function decomposition is provided.
 Use the radio buttons at the top of the page to build and test the functions one at a time to build the whole thing.

 Suggestion: the big_red() function itself can be solved with 1 while-loop and 1 if-statement.
 Consider the point where your code has drawn the first S. Now you need to find the next green square for the next S. You do not need a new while-loop to find the next green square.
 Let the while loop you already have do it.

 For this problem, bit starts facing west next to a "rectangle" made of 1 or more blocks.
-First bit does one "side" move, moving forward while there are blocks to the left, painting squares red.
-There's a boundary detail here: paint the squares next to a block red, but not the last square.
+First bit does one "side" move, moving forward while there are blocks to the left, painting squares green.
+There's a boundary detail here: paint the squares next to a block green, but not the last square.